bradt/personal-site/public_html/content/plugins/wp-ses/readme.txt

 Edit the wp-config.php file, and add what you want to define.
 Here is a complete setup, some defines are optionnal.

 // WP-SES defines

 // Amazon Access Key
 define('WP_SES_ACCESS_KEY','blablablakey');

 // Amazon Secret Key
 define('WP_SES_SECRET_KEY','blablablasecret');

-// From mail (optionnal) must be an amazon SES validated email
+// From mail (optional) must be an amazon SES validated email
-// hard coded email, leave empty or comment out to allow custom setting via panel define('WP_SES_FROM','me@....');
+// hard coded email, leave empty or comment out to allow custom setting via panel
+define('WP_SES_FROM','me@....');

-// Return path for bounced emails (optionnal)
+// Return path for bounced emails (optional)
-// hard coded email, leave empty or comment out to allow custom setting via panel define('WP_SES_RETURNPATH','return@....');
+// hard coded email, leave empty or comment out to allow custom setting via panel
+define('WP_SES_RETURNPATH','return@....');

-// ReplyTo (optionnal) - This will get the replies from the recipients.
+// ReplyTo (optional) - This will get the replies from the recipients.
 // hard coded email, or 'headers' for using the 'replyto' from the headers.
-// Leave empty or comment out to allow custom setting via panel define('WP_SES_REPLYTO','headers');
+// Leave empty or comment out to allow custom setting via panel
+define('WP_SES_REPLYTO','headers');

-// Hide list of verified emails (optionnal) define('WP_SES_HIDE_VERIFIED',true);
+// Hide list of verified emails (optional)
+define('WP_SES_HIDE_VERIFIED',true);

-// Hide SES Stats panel (optionnal) define('WP_SES_HIDE_STATS',true);
+// Hide SES Stats panel (optional)
+define('WP_SES_HIDE_STATS',true);

-// Auto activate the plugin for all sites (optionnal) define('WP_SES_AUTOACTIVATE',true);
+// Auto activate the plugin for all sites (optional)
+define('WP_SES_AUTOACTIVATE',true);

+When using defines to hardcode your setting, don't forget to define the SES endpoints, too :

+define('WP_SES_ENDPOINT', 'email.us-east-1.amazonaws.com');
+OR
+define('WP_SES_ENDPOINT', 'email.us-west-2.amazonaws.com');
+OR
+define('WP_SES_ENDPOINT', 'email.eu-west-1.amazonaws.com');

 == Screenshots ==

 1. the settings screen of WP-SES plugin.

 == Changelog ==

+= 0.3.56 =
+* fixed sender name format
+* fixed regexp for some header recognition
+* now supports comma separated emails in to: header

+= 0.3.54 =
+* bad ses lib include fixed
+* Added "force plugin activation" for some use case with IAM credentials

+= 0.3.52 =
+* Warning if Curl not installed
+* Attachments support for use with Contact Form (finally !)
+* Notice fixed

 = 0.3.50 =
 * Notice fixed, setup documentation slightly tweaked